FlameWire (SN97) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FlameWire Historical Price

-According to the latest data gathered on FlameWire live price page, the current price of FlameWire is 0.636432USD.
-The circulating supply of FlameWire(SN97) is 53.16K SN97 , giving it a market capitalization of $33.83K.
+According to the latest data gathered on FlameWire live price page, the current price of FlameWire is 0.678187USD.
+The circulating supply of FlameWire(SN97) is 53.16K SN97 , giving it a market capitalization of $36.05K.

 - 30 Days0.00%$ --$ 1.6012$ 0.656536